etal/cnvkit/doc/importexport.rst

 vcf
 ```

-Convert segments, ideally already adjusted by the :ref:`call` command, to
+Convert segments, ideally already adjusted by the :ref:`rescale` and/or
-a :ref:`vcfformat` file.
-Copy ratios are converted to absolute integers, as with
+:ref:`call` commands, to a :ref:`vcfformat` file.
+Copy ratios are converted to
-BED export, and VCF records are created for the segments where the copy number
+absolute integers, as with BED export, and VCF records are created for the
-is different from the expected ploidy (e.g. 2 on autosomes, 1 on haploid sex
+segments where the copy number is different from the expected ploidy (e.g. 2 on
-chromosomes, depending on sample gender).
+autosomes, 1 on haploid sex chromosomes, depending on sample gender).

 Gender can be specified with the ``-g``/``--gender`` option, or will be guessed
 automatically.
 If a male reference is used, use ``-y``/``--male-reference`` to